© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 City wall (site) and ditch on Rheims Way is a scheduled monument protected by Historic England under reference 1004201.
 View the official record →

-The city wall and ditch on Rheims Way is a Roman defensive structure forming part of the fortifications of Durovernum Cantiacorum, the Roman settlement at Canterbury.
+The City wall and ditch on Rheims Way is an ancient monument forming part of the defensive fortifications of Roman Canterbury.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004201.

 City wall (site) and ditch on Rheims Way is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004201.